karimmesselmi/rock-paper-scissors-game/README.md

 ## 📈 My Progress: First Attempt vs. Final Solution

 To see how much I am improving, I decided to keep both my first attempt and my final cleaned version in this repository.
-It’s a great way for me to track my growth!

 1. **`Rock-Paper-Scissors-FirstAttempt.cpp` (My First Try)**
    * This was my initial approach to solving the problem.
-   * It works perfectly, but it relies on a lot of repetitive `if-else` blocks and basic variables.
+   * It works but it's not entirely correct.
-   * It helped me fully understand the core logic of the game.

 2. **`Rock-Paper-Scissors-FinalSolution.cpp` (The Cleaned Version)**
-   * After learning better programming practices, I rebuilt the game from scratch.
+   * I rebuilt the game from scratch with the help of my coach.
    * I used **Enums (`enum`)** to handle game choices and winners instead of using raw numbers.
    * I used **Structures (`struct`)** to group round information and game results together.
    * I broke down the code into small **Functions**, making it much easier to read and maintain.